blakeSaucier/PatternPaint/README.md

 # PatternPaint
 Draw using generative patterns - Android

 Project from last summer.

+-Draw using a Tree Pattern, 'Seeker', Particle, and Diffusion-Limited-Aggregation -Lots of options for each pattern
+-Save the drawing as a PNG or JPEG
+-Option to flatten the drawing canvas down for performance

 Looking to migrate away from using the surface view and drawing thread and implementing the same features with libgdx.

 ##Screenshots
 ![Image](http://i.imgur.com/SfT2lqK.png)